Nina LaCour

-Nina LaCour is an American author, primarily known for writing young adult literature with queer, romantic story lines.
-Her novel We Are Okay won the Printz Award in 2017.
+Nina LaCour is an American author, primarily known for writing young adult literature with LGBTQ romance storylines.
+Her novel We Are Okay won the Michael L. Printz Award in 2018.

 Early life and education

-LaCour was born in 1983 and raised in the San Francisco Bay area.
-Her family instilled in her an appreciation for the arts and education: "her grandmother taught china painting classes; her father was a teacher and then school principal; and her mother taught high school photography."
+LaCour was born in 1983 and raised in the San Francisco Bay Area.
 She attended Campolindo High School and graduated in 2000.
-She received her bachelor's degree from San Francisco State University and a master of fine arts in creative writing from Mills College.
+She received her bachelor's degree from San Francisco State University and a Master of Fine Arts in creative writing from Mills College.

 Career

 LaCour's first novel, Hold Still, was the result of her master's thesis while at Mills College.
 Also while there, LaCour began teaching English composition to undergraduate students.
 Following graduation, she taught at Berkeley City College and Maybeck High School before taking a few years off to care for her daughter.

-At present, LaCour teaches in the Master of Fine Arts in Creative Writing for Children and Young Adults program at Hamline University.
+LaCour has also taught in the Master of Fine Arts in Creative Writing for Children and Young Adults program at Hamline University.

 Personal life

-LaCour currently lives in San Francisco with her wife and daughter.
+LaCour lives in San Francisco with her wife and daughter.

 Selected works

 Hold Still (2009)

-Hold Still is a young adult novel published October 20, 2009 by Dutton Children's Books.
+Hold Still is a young adult novel published October 20, 2009, by Dutton Children's Books.

 The book received the following accolades: